ibuddieat/zk_libcod/README.md

 > [!IMPORTANT]
 > The script API might change between major releases, as documented [here](doc/changed_script_functions.md).

+> [!WARNING]
+> Use this extension at your own risk (see [LICENSE](LICENSE.md)).
+New features are considered highly experimental and might not be stable enough for productive use.

 ## 💡 Knowledge base
 - [Build and use](doc/building.md)
 - [Known issues and debugging](doc/debugging.md)